TRENDMizzou/TREND-manual/doc/install.md

 Await approval and an email message providing download access to the TREND distributions.

-TREND does not depend on a Python environment.
+Though written in Python, TREND does not depend on a Python environment.
 The simple installation process merely creates shortcuts on the desktop and helps set environment variables of for the text shell window that will make TREND easy to use.
 The installation script places on the Desktop a directory containing symbolic links to the executable files with GUI.

 The OS X and Linux installation script change the PATH environment variable.
 The Windows script `TRENDterminal.bat` opens a command shell in which all